ambray/ASM-Course/asm_slides/basic_ops_section_2.rst

 .. code:: nasm

+	; clearing the register where the
-	; clearing the high bits, we're only using what's in rax! mov rdx, 0 ; there's a better way to do this, but we haven't learned it yet! mov rax, 2
+	; high bits would be stored, we're only using what's in rax! mov rdx, 0
+	mov rax, 2
 	mov rcx, 10
 	div rcx    ; rax now contains 5